CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/OPS.2.4 remote maintenance.md

 ### 1.1 Introduction

 Remote maintenance refers to spatially separate access to IT systems and the applications running on them for configuration, maintenance, repair or control purposes.
-Remote maintenance can be done passively by an exclusively viewing access to the IT system or applications, or actively through direct administrative intervention in the operating system or running applications.
+Remote maintenance can be done passively through an exclusive access to the IT system or applications, or actively through direct administrative intervention in the operating system or running applications.
 In the case of passive remote maintenance, a user on site must perform the actual actions under the guidance of an administrator.
 In the case of active remote maintenance, on the other hand, an operating system is intervened and operated directly by an administrator.
 Among other things, the signals of a mouse and keyboard commands, as well as screen contents and console outputs are transmitted.
 Even if effective mechanisms for securing remote access access are implemented, there is direct access from outside to the internal network and data processed therein.
 Through these interfaces, external parties can endanger the institution and thus cause economic and operational damage.

 ### 1.2 Objective